-We will evaluate this program to determine whether the low-barrier model expands access to buprenorphine treatment and improves patient outcomes.
+We are evaluating this program to determine whether the low-barrier model expands access to buprenorphine treatment and improves patient outcomes.
 In addition, the pilot will serve as a model for other clinics to expand access to buprenorphine treatment through community health centers and primary care settings.

 To combat the opioid crisis, policymakers have employed prescription drug monitoring programs and prescribing guidelines.
 These efforts have resulted in lower prescription rates, but do not address the underlying problem of untreated pain that integrated pain management models (incorporating pharmacologic, psychological/behavioral, physical, and occupational therapies) can effectively address.

 The goal of this project is to increase access to evidence-based integrated pain management that improves outcomes while reducing over-reliance on opioids.
-We will achieve this by better understanding the development and implementation of integrated pain management models and making recommendations for better use.
+We are contributing to this effort by better understanding the development and implementation of integrated pain management models and making recommendations for better use.

 - Integrated Pain Management: Lessons from North Carolina Health Systems and Beyond